Henri Arnaut de Zwolle

 As councilor to Philip the Good, he produced a map in 1444 of the region contested between France and Burgundy, in order to define French enclaves that could be eliminated to simplify the border.

 Between 1454 and 1461 he left the Burgundian court to work for the French kings Charles VII and Louis XI in Paris, where he died of the plague in 1466.

+His clavichord has a compass of three octaves B–b2.
+A separate diagram is included showing the fretting: in this, 34 tangents are shown acting on nine courses of strings, disposed in threes and fours except that the top course has as many as five tangents.
+However, since the compass of the clavichord requires 37 notes, this is three tangents too few and there must be some kind of error.
+Most commentators have accepted the solution proposed by Ripin, which is to provide ten courses, with the fretting disposed as follows: